 7. The C.A.T.
 Trials Committee may, by majority vote, upgrade a competitor who is grossly under classed.
 The competitor involved must be consulted before, and be present during, such a vote.

-8. If a C.A.T. competitor has earned no transfer points (or trophies in the case of Class 1), in the previous competition year, he/she may petition the Trials Committee Chairman to be moved down one class.
+8. If a C.A.T. competitor has earned no transfer points (or trophies in the case of Expert Class), in the previous competition year, he/she may petition the Trials Committee Chairman to be moved down one class.
 Such a petition shall be in writing and must be accompanied by recommendations from two active members of the class, which he/she intends to enter.
 The decision will then be made by majority vote of the Trials Committee.
-Exception: Once any rider has transferred from the "Beginner" class (Class 4B), he/she cannot be reclassified as a Beginner.
+Exception: Once any rider has transferred from the "Beginner" class, he/she cannot be reclassified as a Beginner.
 However, under extraordinary circumstances, the Trials Committee Chairman may make an exception to this rule.

 9. A single entrant constitutes a class.
 Transfer and championship points will be awarded as explained in the Trophies, Transfer Points and Rankings section.